DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 #### Vault of Thangob
 <span class="citation">This scene takes place in Chapter 13, Area X33f</span>

-This area is largely as described in <span class="citation">X33f.
-Vault of Thangob (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X33fVaultofThangob">X33f.
+Vault of Thangob</a> (p.
 193)</span>.
 However, modify the sarcophagi in this room (and their dark gifts) as described below.

 > [!info]+ **West Sarcophagus (Norganas).**
 > If a player touches this sarcophagus, read: